cybertec-postgresql/CYBERTEC-pg-operator/README.md

 CPO (CYBERTEC PG Operator) allows you to create and run PostgreSQL clusters on Kubernetes.

 The operator reduces your efforts and simplifies the administration of your PostgreSQL clusters so that you can concentrate on other things.
+# CYBERTEC PG Operator

+CPO (CYBERTEC PG Operator) allows you to create and run PostgreSQL clusters on Kubernetes.

+The operator reduces your efforts and simplifies the administration of your PostgreSQL clusters so that you can concentrate on other things.

 ### Operator features